We share the best hiking apps to download this year, from navigation and route planning to first aid and stargazing

 Occasionally, when Kia and I are driving somewhere remote – the Kalahari in Namibia, say, or the Australian Outback – she will marvel at the fact that travellers used to do this with only paper maps.
 Unlike me, Kia grew up in inner city London and had little opportunity to venture into the outdoors.
 As such, she never learnt how to use a compass and map or how to build a campfire, or any number of the skills a frequent hiker should have.

-Thankfully, a host of hiking apps have made the outdoors less daunting for novice and experienced hikers alike.
+Thankfully, a host of hiking apps has made the outdoors less daunting for novice and experienced hikers alike.
 While it’s still important to master basic skills, these apps have made it easier than ever before to venture into nature.
 To help you get started, we have gathered the best hiking apps to download in 2024.

 Best hiking apps to download in 2024